SepehrNorouzi7/SepehrNorouzi7/README.md

 <img align="center" src="https://github.com/SepehrNorouzi7/SepehrNorouzi7/blob/main/Maverick.jpg" width="150px"/>

 ## About Me
-Hello!
 I'm Sepehr "Maverick" Norouzi.
-"Maverick" is my call sign!
-As you'll find out, I'm a back-end developer.
+Yep, "Maverick" is my call sign!
+As you'll find out, I'm a backend developer.
 I've had goals since I was a child.
 These goals keep me developing myself and striving to be the best of the best.
-I'm growing and actually interested in both backend and frontend technologies.
+I'm growing and actually interested in backend technologies and AI.
 As my close friends say, "Sepehr doesn't know fatigue; he's hardworking and determined to achieve his plans.
 In a word, he's a fighter."
 That's the whole point.

+I'm always on time and eager to learn new stuff.

+Here's to always pushing forward and exploring new horizons! 🚀.
 Here's a bit more about me:

 ---